 Extracellular RNA (exRNA) and cellular miRNA have received growing attention in recent years.
 A number of studies have recently focused on these classes of miRNAs by taking advantage of the ease with which they may be extracted from human blood samples\cite{25791433,27123852,27112789}.
 A recently-published\cite{25791433} dataset of microRNA-eQTLs ("miR-eQTLs") in human adult whole-blood samples (taken from the FHS) includes 5,269 cis-miR-eQTLs for 76 miRNAs.
 As a first step toward investigating the potential mechanistic roles of these cis-eQTLs, we have performed several analyses using these data to elucidate the relationships between miRNA expression heritability, genomic distance between the associated variants and the associated miRNAs, and metrics for eQTL strength (as measured by effect sizes, t-statistics, and significance values).
 Thus far, our existing results are largely consistent with intuition -- we find that stronger eQTLs (i.e., those that result in more pronounced changes in miRNA expression values) are positively correlated with significance values and miRNA expression heritability, and they we find them to be negatively correlated with genomic distance.

 To further investigate the potential mechanistic roles of eQTLs in human whole-blood, we have also carried out a preliminary round of analyses with the objective of determining whether cis-miR-eQTLs may act to silence target genes.
 We have merged the SNVs within the above-discussed cis-miR-eQTLs with SNVs associated with eQTLs in whole-blood samples of the GTEx dataset\cite{25954001}.
-We have found that SNVs that positively influence miRNA expression values tend to negatively influence protein-coding gene expression values (and vice-versa).
+We have found that SNVs that positively influence miRNA expression values tend to negatively influence protein-coding gene expression values (and vice-versa), which forms a regulatory feedforward loop.
 Our next steps entail interrogating these miRNA-gene pairs for direct interactions (see section 2.2.1 within Proposed Research).

 2.1.2 Network analysis of co-expressed allele-specific and eQTL-target genes and relating ASE SNVs and eQTLs with published GWAS results